WisangSugiarta/WisangSugiarta.GitHub.io/_research/atoc.md

 ---

-In these projects, I'm interested in working on computational methods and ML techniques to better predict high impact works.
+In these projects, I'm interested in working on computational methods and ML techniques to better predict high impact weather events.
+I'm especially interested in weather in the front range of Colorado.

 ## Article